withastro/docs/src/pages/en/reference/error-reference.md

 ### NoMatchingStaticPathFound

-> A getStaticPaths route pattern was matched, but no matching static path was found for requested path `pathName`.
+> NoMatchingStaticPathFound: A getStaticPaths route pattern was matched, but no matching static path was found for requested path `pathName`.
 (E03004)

 #### What went wrong?
 A [dynamic route](/en/core-concepts/routing/#dynamic-routes) was matched, but no corresponding path was found for the requested parameters.
 This is often caused by a typo in either the generated or the requested path.